Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Manifestations of TMS

-During fetal development, this heart disease does not manifest itself in any way, because the pulmonary circle does not work in the fetus.
-After birth, when the baby's heart begins to pump blood to the lungs on its own, TMS also manifests itself in full.
-If the transposition is corrected, then the clinic is poor, if the defect is complete, its signs will not keep you waiting.
+During intrauterine development, this heart defect does not manifest itself in any way, because in the fetus the pulmonary circuit does not work.
+After birth, when the baby’s heart begins to pump blood to the lungs on its own, TMS also manifests itself in full.
+If the transposition is corrected, then the clinical picture is poor; if the defect is complete, its signs will not be long in coming.

-The degree of violations with complete TMS depends on the routes of communication and their size.
+The degree of impairment with complete TMS depends on the communication pathways and their size.
 The more blood mixes in the heart in newborns, the more oxygen the tissues will receive.
-The optimal option is considered when there are sufficient holes in the partitions, and the pulmonary artery is somewhat narrowed, which prevents overloading the volume of the pulmonary circle.
+The optimal option is when there are sufficient holes in the septa, and the pulmonary artery is somewhat narrowed, which prevents volume overload of the pulmonary circle.
 Complete transposition without additional anomalies is incompatible with life.

 • Dyspnea;